taskcluster/taskcluster-github/docs/taskcluster-yml-v1.md

 # JSON-e Rendering

-The tasks defined in the YAML file are rendered using [JSON-e](https://github.com/taskcluster/json-e).
-You can view it as a `template`.
-The following `context` variables are provided:
+The `tasks` property in the YAML file is rendered using [JSON-e](https://github.com/taskcluster/json-e).
+You can view it as a *template*.
+The following *context* variables are provided:

 * `tasks_for` - defines the type of event, one of `github-push`, `github-pull-request` or `github-release`.